 Utilization = (Scheduled Hours)/(Total Available Hours)

-Utilization is a measure of the process workload, based on 24 hour/7 days a week availability.
+Utilization is a measure of processing workload, based on 24 hour/7 days a week availability.
 The utilization goal is to schedule a process to work only as required to meet the actual customer demand for that process.
-Factors contributing to the difference between available time (168 hours per week) and scheduled run hours include:
+Factors contributing to the difference between available time (168 hours per week) and scheduled run hours include company downtime, including, holidays, meetings, building closures, etc., weekends, off shifts and other non-scheduled operating hours.
+This time occurs because a resource is not needed to meet customer demand and preventive maintenance.

 Reliability = (Uptime)(Dependability)(First Pass Yield)